Know How To Avail Tax Benefits With A Personal Loan (March 2023)

 Location:

-The place of residence plays a crucial role in determining whether the minimum salary qualifies for a loan.
+the place of residence plays a crucial role in determining whether the minimum salary qualifies for a loan.
 The minimum salary requirement for individuals living in metropolitan areas like Mumbai, Delhi, or Chennai will be higher than that of individuals living in smaller towns.
 This is because the cost of living is higher in metropolitan areas.

-Housing Situation:
+Housing situation:

-The minimum salary requirement will also depend on whether an individual lives in a rented or owned house.
+The minimum salary requirement will also depend on whether the individual lives in a rented or owned house.
 This is because an individual residing in a rented apartment will have less disposable income than someone living in their home.
 This reduces the repayment capacity of the individual.

-Credit History:
+Credit history:

 People with an excellent credit history will be able to get loans with a lower salary than those with a low credit history but a higher salary.
 This is because people with an excellent credit history have proven reliable and will take responsibility for their payments.

 A personal loan is an unsecured loan that an individual receives from a financial institution or bank.
 It is not a part of the individual’s income which means it cannot be taxed.
 If the loan was taken from family members or friends, the amount might be liable for income tax as it may be considered part of their income.
+The ease of availability and purposefulness of personal loans has made many people take them up for various purposes like medical procedures, business, or home renovations.
+Therefore, many people would want to know if a personal loan has tax benefits as personal loans are utilised by almost everyone

-Tax Rebate on Personal Loan:
+Tax Rebate on Personal Loan

 Tax exemptions or tax benefits on personal loans are available depending on the type of loan that has been availed.
 The IITA, or the Indian Income Tax Act 1961, allows an individual or an organisation for various tax exemptions and deductions on the principal repayment amount.
 Also, the tax deduction on the interest amount depends on how the funds are used.

-Claiming Tax Benefits with Personal Loans
+Claiming Tax Benefits on Personal Loans

-• For business purposes
+• Business purposes

 • Improvement of a residential property

-• Purchase of any other asset
+• The purchase of any other asset

 • Education

-The interest paid or unpaid in personal loan is a tax-deductible expense under section 37(1).
+The interest paid or unpaid in the personal loan is a tax-deductible expense under section 37(1).
 The deducted amount is claimed when invested in the borrower’s business.

 It is possible to deduct the interest paid from the profits before calculating the tax liability, reducing the business’s net taxable profit and thereby reducing the tax liability.
 Remember that there is no prescribed maximum limit for the interest amount that can be claimed as a tax-deductible expense.

-The loan amount used to purchase or construct a residential property can be claimed as tax deduction under Section 24(b).
+The loan amount used to purchase or construct a residential property can be claimed as a tax deduction under Section 24(b).

 Under section 80 EE, a borrower can also claim deductions on the interest of up to INR 50,000 if they purchase their first home through a home loan.
 This deduction will be applicable if: